wavefrontHQ/docs/pages/doc/proxies_installing.md

           protocol: TCP
 ```

+### Proxy Versions for Containers
 For containers, the proxy image version is determined by the `image` property in the configuration file.
 You can set this to `image: wavefronthq/proxy:latest`, or specify a proxy version explicitly.
 The proxies are not stateful.
 Your configuration is managed in your `yaml` file.
 It's safe to use  `proxy:latest` -- we ensure that proxies are backward compatible.

 ## Proxy Troubleshooting